Graduates: Megan Carter and Mike Armstrong

 Artist Blacksmith, 2012

-After graduating from the Artist Blacksmith program at the Haliburton School of The Arts, Mike Armstrong and Megan Carter opened Armstrong and Carter Ironworks in Georgetown, Ont. in January 2012.
+After graduating from the Artist Blacksmith program at the Haliburton School of Art + Design, Mike Armstrong and Megan Carter opened Armstrong and Carter Ironworks in Georgetown, Ont. in January 2012.

 "During school, working together came naturally, finding that we had complementary skills in design and technique," said Megan.
 "Both of us wanted to further our blacksmithing experience after our time in Haliburton and when a suitable shop space was found, we began working together again.
 It is very nice to have two people working in a shop; it not only makes some jobs much easier, but it is also very helpful to have someone to bounce ideas off of."